StephanArnas/CraftUI/README.md

 No hidden surprises, no lock-in, no external constraints.
 You’re free to evolve it at your own pace and ensure long-term stability and maintainability.

+> 📅 I’m currently working on an article, a video, and a script that will guide you through all the steps required to start a new project with CraftUI or integrate it into an existing one.
+Estimated delivery: 06/2025.

 # Controls

 CraftUI provides a set of reusable UI controls to accelerate your .NET MAUI development while keeping full control over customization and code ownership.